jiangtj-lab/hexo-next-pwa/README.md

 yarn add @jiangtj/hexo-next-pwa
 ```

-Others, you have to install hexo 5.0 or master.
+Others, you need to install hexo5.0 or the latest master branch

 ## Configure